 – Plan and implement appropriate rehabilitation programs

 The range of expertise that an Athletic Therapists must possess is developed within five key areas of expertise related to injury and illness in the sport and exercise environment.
-These are:

 - Recognition & evaluation

 - Administration, treatment & referral

 Throughout each of these areas Athletic Therapists and specifically those at Graduate level, are trained and educated in basic principles that have sound practical and evidence-based philosophies with solid sport and physical exercise science foundations.

 As such, Certified Athletic Therapists are required to satisfy precisely defined expertise levels which deal with the above areas and gives them the understanding, abilities and ability to work at all degrees of the sport and exercise continuum.

 Athletic and Exercise Therapy is not just about Sports Massage.
 However, Athletic Therapists will possess massage skills that are an integral part of their scope of practice.